pyca/cryptography/docs/primitives/symmetric-encryption.rst

 .. class:: cryptography.primitives.block.ciphers.TripleDES(key)

-    Triple DES (Data encryption standard), sometimes refered to as 3DES, is a block cipher standardized by NIST.
+    Triple DES (Data Encryption Standard), sometimes refered to as 3DES, is a block cipher standardized by NIST.
 Triple DES should be considered to be cryptographically broken and should not be used for new applications, old applications should strongly consider moving away from it.